benkmoore/ar_hardware/README.md

 3. Flash the boards with the firmware image from above using j-flash lite and following the instructions on page 14 of the DWM1001 Firmware User Guide -Version 1.0 from 2017.
 Note: this is different to the firmware API guide.

 4. Connect to boards using android app & follow instructions to configure as anchor or tag.
+NB: This step isn't necessary, it can all be done through minicom or python but the app has a simple gui and is the fastest method especially if you're not sure what you're doing.

 5. Download minicom using `sudo apt-get install minicom`.

-6. To connect to a tag over USB, make sure that the correct port is being opened.
+6. To connect to a board over USB, make sure that the correct port is being opened.
 To check this, before plugging the board in, use `dmesg | grep tty`.
 Then plug in the board and use `dmesg | grep tty` again.
 There should be a new entry that looks something like `ttyACM0`, where the last number may be different.

-7. Use `sudo minicom -D /dev/ttyACM0` using the correct port found above in place of `ttyACM0`. `Welcome to minicom` screen show up.
+7. Use `sudo minicom -D /dev/ttyACM0` using the correct port found above in place of `ttyACM0`. `Welcome to minicom` screen should show up.

 8. Press enter/return on the keyboard twice within 1 second to enter shell mode.
 If the port is correct and the USB cable is good and the firmware is good, you should see `DWM1001 TWR Real Time Location System`, and `dwm>`.
 Type `apg` and hit enter to get current tag pose.